 Line Creek Nature Area is a 70-acre public preserve along Line Creek off Highway 54 on the Fayette/Coweta County line.
 This popular Nature Area offers a mix of habitats – an upland hardwood forest, granite outcroppings, and a rushing stream bordered by native azaleas.
 Visitors will enjoy a fishing dock on a small pond, a gazebo and several miles of nature trails.
 Local Boy Scouts and members of the Peachtree City Rotary Club have helped furnish the park with picnic tables, small bridges, a rock amphitheater and a kiosk.
 Funding for these various projects was provided by Husky and Home Depot.
-More recently Brent Scarbrough & Co, Concrete Supply Company and Hanson Aggregates have worked with the Trust to upgrade the parking lot and drive.
+In 2017, Trinity Development completed the new Line Creek Wetland with an observation deck.

 Check out the story behind the “Mule Rock” carving.

 - Hours for the Nature Area are dawn to dusk

 - Please, no mountain bikes allowed, the trails are for hikers only.
 If you would like to bike at one of our nature areas, please go to The Ridge Nature Area.